Welfare benefits and financial support

 Instead of making a new claim for one of the legacy benefits above, you will now apply for Universal Credit.
 If you currently receive legacy benefits, you can either stay on them or transfer to Universal Credit if you wish to.
 This is called ‘voluntary migration’.
 Prior to taking that decision, we strongly suggest seeking advice from a Welfare Benefits Adviser to find out if you are better off under Universal Credit.

-Eventually, all legacy benefits will stop and all existing claimants will be moved onto Universal Credit at some point before December 2024.
+Eventually, all legacy benefits will stop and all existing claimants will be moved onto Universal Credit.
 This is called ‘managed migration’.
 If your Universal Credit entitlement is less than you currently get from your legacy benefits, you will receive a top-up to keep your Universal Credit payment the same as the amount you’re getting now.

 Non means-tested benefits you may be eligible for: